eugenelepekhin/StrongTypeResource/StrongTypeResource/readme.md

 - **Strongly Typed Access**: Generates a class with strongly typed properties and methods that provide safe access to your .resx resources
 - **Parameter Validation**: Automatically verify that format parameters match across different culture files
-- **Build-Time Safety**: Catch resource-related errors during compilation instead of runtime
+- **Build-Time Safety**: Catch invalid format specifiers and other resource-related errors during compilation instead of runtime

 ## Example